-And with membership at a modern high of 11,000, our movement is a growing one, with active branches up and down the country.
+And with membership at a modern high of more than 12,067 at the end of 2020, our movement is a growing one, with active branches up and down the country.

 Become a member of the Co‑operative Party today.

-Sign up for a supporter for free, and we'll keep you updated with occasional emails about our campaigns, events and information about activity in your local area.
+Sign up for a supporter, and we'll keep you updated with occasional emails about our campaigns, events and information about activity in your local area.

 Thanks for subscribing!
 Please check your email for further instructions.